Mir (television company): History

 The decision to establish an international broadcasting company was signed on 20 March 1992 in Kyiv by the presidents Boris Yeltsin, Stanislav Shushkevich, Leonid Kravchuk, Nursultan Nazarbayev, Askar Akayev, Rahmon Nabiyev, Levon Ter-Petrosyan and Mircea Snegur.
 The idea for Mir was conceived by President Nazarbayev.
 9 October 1992 and is considered the starting point of the company's history, when an agreement was signed in Bishkek on the establishment of Mir.
 The co-founders of the television and radio company were ten former USSR countries, namely Russia, Belarus, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, Azerbaijan, Armenia, Georgia and Moldova (Latvia, Lithuania, Estonia, Turkmenistan and Ukraine were absent from the former union republics).
 On 24 December 1993 in Ashgabat, an Agreement was signed on international legal guarantees for the unhindered and independent implementation of the activities of Mir.
 In May 1997, the broadcasting of the Mir radio station in Belarus began.
 In August 2005, broadcasting began in the Kyrgyz Republic, and since August 2010 it has been conducted in Russia.
 The first president of Mir was Kazakh journalist Gadilbek Shalakhmetov, who performed his duties until 2002.
 The broadcasting company has changed 3 logos, the current one is the 4th in a row.
 The logo was modernized with minor changes in 2006, 2008 and 2012.

 Programs

 Mir Channel

 The Mir TV channel introduces viewers to the modern life and history of the countries of the former Soviet Union, and forms cultural, social and economic ties.
 In October 2014, Mir television was excluded from Uzbekistan and the following month, stopped broadcasting in Turkmenistan.
 In March 2015, it switched to the 16:9 aspect ratio.
 On 9 September 2018, the broadcast of the Mir in high definition HD was launched.
 To date, it has facilitated interviews with the leaders of CIS nations (e.g. Ilham Aliyev, Alexander Lukashenko, and Vladimir Putin).

-World Premium TV Channel
+Mir Premium

-The World Premium is the high definition.
-The channel has a large collection of films and TV shows, including Western and Russian cinema.
+Mir Premium was the high definition television channel.
+The channel had a large collection of films and TV shows, including Western and Russian cinema.
 It's official broadcasting began on New Year's Day in 2015.
+The channel ceased broadcasting on 1 January 2021.